avanha/pmaas-core/README.md

 Pluggable Monitoring and Automation Server (PMAAS)

 This is the core set of packages that contains the bare minimum pmaas instance.
-Most functionality should be implemented in plugins that implement the pmaas SPI.
+Most functionality should be implemented in plugins that implement the PMAAS SPI.

 And idea for a syntax to configure eventing / automation: